robocorp/example-langchain-data-ingestion/README.md

 - Tens of prebuilt connectors for accessing systems like Salesforce, SAP, HubSport etc
 - It's all Python 🐍

+This bot is a close replica of the actual production bot used to feed the data for [ReMark💬](https://chat.robocorp.com), a code gen assistant specifically trained to help developers building automation bots on Roboccorp.
+We have only omitted the parts that require access to the private repositories.

 ## TODO FROM THIS POINT ONWARDS

 ## Setup